 My final decision is that I uphold this complaint.
-To put things right I require that Options UK Personal Pensions LLP should calculate and pay the award, and take the actions, set out above.
+I require that Options UK Personal Pensions LLP must calculate and pay the award, and take the actions, set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr W to accept or reject my decision before 29 May 2024.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr B to accept or reject my decision before 16 May 2024.